Reaper7Strike/fastandfuriouspack55/README.md

 How to Install this pack:

-Add the fastandfurious55 folder to your resource folder.
+Add fastandfurious55 folder to your resource folder.

 Add "start fastandfurious55" in your server.cfg